gakalmar/Notes/JS_Useful_Functions.md

 array.join("")                                      //joins the elements of an array into a string

-string.replace("what", "withwhat")                  //replaces characters in a string with another string (STINGS ONLY!) string.trim()                                       //removes whitespace from end and beginning of a string
+string.replace("what", "withwhat")                  //replaces characters in a string with another string (STINGS ONLY!).
+It doesn't modify the original, so to update it you need to use str = str.replace(a, b) string.replace(/a/gi, "")                           //writing it this way, /g refers to all occurencies, not just the first one.
+Adding the i makes it case insensitive string.replace(/[aeiou]/gi, "")                     //this is an advanced way to write it (/ refers to a global expression, [aeiou] refers to a character class and the letters to look for inside it). g means all occurrencies, i means case insensitive search string.trim()                                       //removes whitespace from end and beginning of a string

 array.push('item1')                                 //add item to end